twilio-labs/paste/internal-docs/engineering/doc-site/visual-regression-testing.md

 The Applitools VRT check runs as a part of our cypress e2e tests.

-If `USE_CYPRESS_EYES` is `false`, Applitools will not check for visual regressions.
+If `USE_CYPRESS_VRT` is `false`, Applitools will not check for visual regressions.
 The checks currently run programmatically, meaning the tool will only check for regressions if we explicitly instruct the test to do so.

-1. In the root `.env` file, update the value of `USE_CYPRESS_EYES` to be `true`
+1. In the root `.env` file, update the value of `USE_CYPRESS_VRT` to be `true`
 2. Start Cypress.io by running `yarn test:website-gui`
 3. Run selected tests by clicking on their names in the GUI